sunzenshen/sunzenshen.github.io/_posts/2015-05-9-cgotchas-intro.markdown

 ------------------------------------------------------------
 Because C does not manage memory automatically, take care when calling any C code that may allocate memory on the heap.
-The mpc_new function from our library is no exception, and has a corresponding utility function that frees the resources taken:
+The mpc_new function from our library is a convenient example of this memory allocation, and has a corresponding utility function that frees the resources taken:
 {% highlight c %}
 void mpc_cleanup(int n, ...);